NVIDIA/NVFlare/docs/examples/tensorboard_streaming.rst

 In this exercise, you will learn how to stream TensorBoard events from the clients to the server in order to visualize live training metrics from a central place on the server.

-This exercise will be working with the ``hello-pt-tb`` application in the examples folder, which builds upon :doc:`hello_pt` by adding TensorBoard streaming.
+This exercise will be working with the ``tensorboard-streaming`` example in the examples folder, which builds upon :doc:`hello_pt` by adding TensorBoard streaming.

 The setup of this exercise consists of one **server** and two **clients**.